Sarah Churchill, Duchess of Marlborough: Wavering influence

 Anne, however, expected kindness and compassion from her closest friend.
 The Duchess was not forthcoming in this regard and frequently overpowered and dominated Anne.
 One major political disagreement occurred when the Duchess insisted that her son-in-law Charles Spencer, 3rd Earl of Sunderland, be admitted into the Privy Council.
 The Duchess allied herself more strongly with the Whigs, who supported the Duke of Marlborough in the war, and the Whigs hoped to utilise the Duchess's position as royal favourite.

 Anne refused to appoint Sunderland.
 She disliked the radical Whigs, whom she saw as a threat to her royal prerogative.
 The Duchess used her close friendship with Sidney Godolphin, 1st Earl of Godolphin, whom Anne trusted, to eventually secure such appointments, but continued to lobby Anne herself.
 She sent Whig reading materials to Anne in an attempt to win her over to her own preferred political party.
-In 1704, Anne confided to Lord Godolphin that she did not think she and the Duchess of Marlborough could ever be true friends again.

-Clash of personalities

 The Duchess's frankness and indifference for rank, so admired by Anne earlier in their friendship, was now seen to be intrusive.
 The Duchess had a powerful intimacy with the two most powerful men in the country, the Duke of Marlborough (her husband) and the Earl of Godolphin.
 Godolphin, though a great friend of the Duchess, had considered refusing high office after Anne's accession, preferring to live quietly and away from the Duchess of Marlborough's political side.
-The Earl considered the Duchess (as a powerful and intelligent woman) bossy, interfering, and presuming to tell him what to do when the Duke was away.
+The Earl considered the Duchess bossy, interfering, and presuming to tell him what to do when the Duke was away.

-The Duchess, although a woman in a man's world of national and international politics, was always ready to give her advice, express her opinions, antagonize with outspoken censure, and insist on having her say on every possible occasion.
+The Duchess was always ready to give her advice, express her opinions, antagonize with outspoken censure, and insist on having her say on every possible occasion.
 However, she had a charm and vivaciousness admired by many, and she could easily delight those she met with her wit.

 Anne's apparent withdrawal of genuine affection occurred for a number of reasons.
-She was frustrated by the Duchess of Marlborough's long absences from court and despite numerous letters from Anne to the Duchess on this subject, the Duchess rarely attended.
+She was frustrated by the Duchess of Marlborough's long absences from court.
 There was also a political difference between them: the Queen was a Tory (the party known as the "Church party", religion being one of Anne's chief concerns), and the Duchess was a Whig (the party known to support Marlborough's wars).
 The Duchess did not share Anne's deep interest in religion, a subject she rarely mentioned, although at their last fraught interview she did warn Anne that she risked God's vengeance for her unreasoning cruelty to the Duchess.
 The Queen did not want this difference to come between them, but the Duchess, always thinking of her husband, wanted Anne to give more support to the Whigs, which she was not prepared to do.